Blog, Cell culture

 What does the in vitro cell culturing process look like?

-Fundamentals of in vitro cell culturing
+Basics of in vitro cell culturing

-In vitro cell culture stages
+In vitro cell culturing stages

 Cell isolation and preparation

-The first step in in vitro cell culture is their isolation from the body.
+The first step in in vitro cell culture is their isolation from the organism.
 Depending on the cell type, this process may involve enzymatic or mechanical digestion of the tissue to release individual cells.
 The isolated cells are then purified and transferred to appropriate culture vessels.

-Cell multiplication and passage
+Cell multiplication and passaging

-Passaging is essential to maintaining cells in a proliferative state and preventing them from senescing.
+Passaging is essential to maintaining cells in a proliferative state and preventing them from aging.
 This process involves separating cells from their substrate using enzymes such as trypsin and returning them to fresh medium.

 When multiplying cells, it is extremely important to use high-quality culture vessels, such as Petri dishes, which provide appropriate conditions for cell growth and division.

-In vitro cell culture applications
+Applications of in vitro cell culture

 Summary